driskell/log-courier/docs/Configuration.md

 *Requires restart*

 A log file to save Log Courier's internal log into.
 May be used in conjunction with `"log stdout"` and `"log syslog"`.

+### `"global fields"`

+*Dictionary.
+Optional*
+*Configuration reload will only affect new or resumed files*

+Extra fields to attach to events prior to shipping.
+This is identical in behaviour to the "`fields`" Stream Configuration and applies globally to the `"stdin"` section and to all files listed in the `"files"` section.

 ### `"host"`